-It can help you in dealing with a social phobia and assist you in making the right choice.
+It can help you in dealing with social phobia and assist you in making the right choice.

 It can help you get unstuck and move forward.
 Taking a pill that suits you will temporarily help you with your social anxiety and give you a feeling of being more relaxed, just like everyone else.
-In my opinion, it is nice to experience that because it may have been a long time since you relaxed properly and the feeling of muscles unwinding is a great sensation.
+In my opinion, it is helpful to experience that because it may have been a long time since you relaxed adequately and the feeling of muscles unwinding is a great sensation.

 Are There Alternatives To Anti-Anxiety Medication

 There are ways you can help your social phobia problem.
 Many of them can provide a permanent solution.
 The most successful is Cognitive Behaviour Therapy, commonly known as CBT.
-Other solutions are Hypnosis and many of the talking therapies.
-There are also Social Anxiety Support Groups, and with the aid of prescription drugs you may muster up enough courage to attend one of them.
+Other solutions are Hypnosis, and many of the talking therapies.
+There are also Social Anxiety Support Groups, and with the aid of prescription drugs, you may muster up enough courage to attend one of them.

 People always want to look for an easy solution.
 The quick fix.
 A pill for every ill!
 Medical practitioners are under extreme pressure to provide you with something before you leave, that is just the way it is now.

 It is better to get to the root of your problem.
-Taking the long term approach is better than relying on drugs indefinitely.
+Taking the long-term approach is better than relying on drugs indefinitely.